What is postpartum depression?

 - underlying medical conditions

-You may be more likely to develop postpartum depression if you’ve had a mood disorder in the past, or if they run in your family.
+You may be more likely to develop postpartum depression if you’ve had a mood disorder in the past or if mood disorders run in your family.

 Emotional stressors may include: